About Normal Zebra

 – sense that something isn’t quite fitting, even when explanations feel unclear, incomplete, or contradictory

-• Educators who want a deeper understanding of behaviour without adding unrealistic workload
+• Educators who seek a deeper understanding of behaviour without adding unrealistic workload

 • Professionals who value contextual, whole-child perspectives alongside formal assessments